-Minimum admission requirements (in addition to general admission requirements): Attain an ACT composite score of 14 and a math subscore of 14;
+Minimum admission requirements (in addition to general admission requirements):

+Attain an ACT composite score of 14 and a math subscore of 14;

-Score a 51 or above on the ACCUPLACER Reading Section and 35 or above on the Arithmetic Section; And
+Score a 245 or above on the ACCUPLACER NG Reading Section and 245 or above on the NG Arithmetic Section;

-Complete 6 semester hours of general education courses with a "C" average (CGPA of 2.0) or above at an accredited college or university.
+And Complete 6 semester hours of general education courses with a "C" average (CGPA of 2.0) or above at an accredited college or university.
+This above at an accredited college or university.
 This coursework must be preapproved by the Program Coordinator.
 Developmental coursework does not satisfy this requirement;